nikostr/nikostr.github.io/_posts/2023-07-05-reverse-engineering-statview-files.markdown

 # Finding a good hex editor[^1]

-[^1]: In figuring out how to work effectively with these, it turns out that there were a ton of tutorial, mainly from gamers on YouTube, that dig into how to use these.
+[^1]: In figuring out how to work effectively with these, it turns out that there were a ton of tutorials, mainly from gamers on YouTube, that dig into how to use these.
 This was a valuable resource to me when getting started.

-This being the first time I did anything like this, my first task ended up being identifing a hex editor suitable to the task.
+This being the first time I did anything like this, my first task ended up being identifying a hex editor suitable to the task.
 I played around with `xxd` since I'm used to CLI interfaces, but initially I focused mainly on the rightmost column of ASCII translations, which was not very informative.
 This was not the right tool for me.

 ![Screenshot of `xxd`](/assets/images/xxd.png)